Signed in as:

 For children with decoding weaknesses, the more explicit the intervention is for developing phonemic awareness, the more effective it will be.

 Vocabulary is developed through reading.
-Because children with dyslexia read less and are exposed to fewer words, they may lack command
+Because children with dyslexia read less and are exposed to fewer words, they may lack command of the language despite good verbal skills.
+Even if they have good listening comprehension, they may have weak reading comprehension because they read words slowly and inaccurately.

-For children with comprehension problems, it must first be determined what the root cause is: poor decoding, an inability to connect
+For children with comprehension problems, it must first be determined what the root cause is: poor decoding, an inability to connect with what they read, or difficulties with complex language structure.
+The instructional focus should address the specific difficulties.

-Comprehension depends on increasing vocabulary, word knowledge, and the active use of comprehension strategies
+Comprehension depends on increasing vocabulary, word knowledge, and the active use of comprehension strategies that require the reader to interact with the content of the text.

 There is no quick fix for students who have reading disabilities.
 Children with dyslexia can learn, but they must be taught properly and systematically.